eserie/wax-ml/WEP.md

 ## WEP5

-WAX can implement other types of feedback loops, such as those typically implemented in standard control "tool boxes."
+WAX-ML can implement other types of feedback loops, such as those typically implemented in standard control "tool boxes."
 For instance, see:
 [python-control](https://github.com/python-control/python-control),